davidshepherd7/electric-operator/README.md

     a = 10 * 5 + 2

-I'm aiming to have electric-spacing-mode "correctly" handle every (or almost every) operator.
+I'm aiming to have electric-operator-mode "correctly" handle every (or almost every) operator.
 If you find a case where it doesn't space something as expected then consider it a bug, and please report it :).

 ## Setup

-The simplest way to install electric-spacing-mode is via package.el.
+The simplest way to install electric-operator-mode is via package.el.

-To temporarily enable electric-spacing-mode simply call `electric-spacing-mode`.
+To temporarily enable electric-operator-mode simply call `electric-operator-mode`.
 To permenantly enable it for a major mode simply add it to the relevant mode hook.
 For example for python-mode add the following to your config:

-    (add-hook 'python-mode-hook #'electric-spacing-mode)
+    (add-hook 'python-mode-hook #'electric-operator-mode)

-Note that `electric-spacing-mode` is not a global minor mode, and so must be enabled separately for each major mode.
+Note that `electric-operator-mode` is not a global minor mode, and so must be enabled separately for each major mode.